 Also like Pi, Seconds is shot in black & white, but not the cheap kind.
 The look of this movie is gorgeously mind-bending.
 It’s entirely psychedelic, is what it is, which maybe sounds odd without loud, swirling colors to freak you out with.
-It’s shot by James Wong Howe, a legend of cinematography, veteran of over 100 movies.
+It’s shot by James Wong Howe, a legend of cinematography, veteran of over 100 movies (including one of my favorites, Sweet Smell of Success).
 He uses all kinds of effects to heighten the weirdness and, essentially, to really disturb the fuck out of you.
 The opening sequence alone, a POV trip through a busy train station, is like nothing you’ve ever seen before.
 It’s just kind of—wrong.

 And then there’s a sequence where a group of free-lovin’ hippies has a grape-stomping, naked bacchanal that is so weird you’ll be thanking me for weeks afterwards.

 Above all, Seconds is highly unsettling.
 The opening credits sequence, by the famed Saul Bass, features stretched out eyes and mouths and faces.
 It sets the mood.